 Starting in Astronomer Software v0.25, you can use an external Network File System (NFS) Volume to deploy DAGs to an Airflow Deployment on Astronomer.

 - You can configure NFS volumes only to deploy DAGs.
-To push dependencies or other requirements to your Airflow Deployment, you still need to update your
+To push dependencies or other requirements to your Airflow Deployment, you'll need to update your

-packages.txtfiles and deploy via either the Astronomer CLI or CI/CD.
-For more information on pushing code to your Airflow environment, read Customize Images.
+packages.txtfiles and deploy using the Astro CLI or CI/CD.
+For more information on pushing code to your Airflow environment, see Customize images.

-- If you configure an NFS volume for an Airflow Deployment, you can't deploy DAGs via the Astronomer CLI or an Astronomer service account.
+- If you configure an NFS volume for an Airflow Deployment, you can't use the Astro CLI or an Astronomer service account to deploy DAGs .
 These options are available only for Deployments configured with an image-based deploy mechanism.

 - You can configure NFS volumes only for Airflow Deployments running Airflow 2.0+.